turukawa/whyqd/readme.md

 Whyqd
 =====

-Whyqd is an extensible object-based wiki bringing revision control, content presentation, forking and embedding to any type of digital object.
+Whyqd is an extensible object-based wiki bringing revision control, content presentation, branching and embedding to any type of digital object.

 Whyqd is written in Python and Django, with Jquery for the client side.